ttsim-dev/ttsim/docs/geps/gep-07.md

    payments to zero, it is often easiest to look at a visual representation of the DAG, see below.

+   `get_input_template` takes an argument `input_columns`, which can be used to iteratively adjust the template to the user's needs.

 1. **One-stop-shop**

    Setting up a policy environment and computing the results used to require two steps.